Parent's Guide to Teen Depression

 Call a doctor if you notice…

 As a parent dealing with teen depression, you may find yourself focusing all your energy and attention on your depressed child.
 Meanwhile, you may be neglecting your own needs and the needs of other family members.
-While helping your depressed child should be a top priority, it’s important to keep your whole family strong and healthy during this difficult time.
+However, it’s extremely important that you continue to take care of yourself during this difficult time.

 - Helping a Depressed Person: How to Reach Out and Help Someone While Taking Care of Yourself